 - Coping with a crisis

-If you and your counsellor feel it would be beneficial for you to remain linked in to the Student Wellbeing team after your counselling finishes, you can be referred for support to a Mental Health practitioner.
+If you and your counsellor feel it would be beneficial for you to access more support either internally or externally to the University after your counselling finishes, your counsellor will discuss this with you.

 You can also receive cognitive behavioural therapy free on the NHS by talking to your doctor or referring yourself.
 For full details see the Improving Access to Psychological Therapies (IAPT) website: Improving Access to Psychological Therapies